BNDRBOTS/bmdr/README.md

-# BMDR
+# BMDR™

-BMDR is a static, mobile-first browser practice space for self-guided bilateral stimulation.
+BMDR™ is a static, mobile-first browser practice space for self-guided bilateral stimulation.
 It combines a moving visual anchor, optional left-right audio, adjustable visual and audio pacing, two movement paths, four palettes, and automatic pause when the page is hidden.

 ## Architecture